LayeredStudio/quick-login/readme.txt

 == Changelog ==

+= 0.4 - 29 May 2018 =
+* Updated - Display connected providers on Users list page
 * Fixed - Login form in comments only if user is logged out

 = 0.3 - 11 May 2018 =